570 11

 Click for more information.

-In the end, I chose the Felicity Tile Stencil.
-Not gonna lie, I was totally nervous, but sometimes you just have to go for it.
+I was so nervous to stencil our floor, but sometimes you just have to go for it.
 I am going to walk you through each step in the process and share every product used.
 You can also find a video-style tutorial in my Instagram highlights.
 It has a lot of information with real-time processes and tips 🙂

 Step 1: Sand the Floor